BlenderCN/BlenderPython/bpy_data_texts.md

 f.from_string(some_str)
 ```

-## Storing as json or dict literal
+## reading and writing `json` or `dict literal`

-Both methods below only work on dicts that can be stringified, so they can't contain Objects.
+Both methods below work only on dicts that can be stringified, so they can't contain Objects.

 ### json
 ___